LOVE YOUR HORSE

 The good news is that needle-phobic horses can be helped.
 With an evidence-based, low-stress retraining plan, horses can be taught how to once again tolerate having intra-muscular or jugular injections, without the risk of injury to veterinary staff.

-Lauren is available to help you with your needle-phobic horse, through an in-person or remote consultation.
+Lauren is available to help you with your needle-phobic horse, wherever you are in the world.